 You get back what you put in

 Now, we’re not all looking for a top-notch field trial dog.
 In fact just the idea of understanding that not all dogs are good in all circumstances is lost on many.
 Quail dogs may not make good grouse dogs, cover dogs may not make good prairie hunting dogs.
+Some dogs are great at adapting to many settings.
+That can be a breed thing or a breeder thing.
 At minimum us novices are just looking for a half decent bird dog.
 Putting our expectations in line with what we actually put into our dogs and ultimately what application the dog is for is critical.

 Seek out experienced guidance in bird dog training

 There is nothing wrong with having the guidance of a professional dog trainer.
-Whether we hire a trainer or join an organization like NAVHDA (The North American Versatile Hunting Dog Association), the input of experienced trainers can sometimes make or break us.
-Like us, they have failed and experienced the good and the bad along the road to a good hunting dog.
+Whether we hire a trainer or join an organization like NAVHDA (North American Versatile Hunting Dog Association), the input of experienced trainers can sometimes make or break us.
+Like us, they have failed and experienced the good and the bad along the road to a good hunting dog, but at an even greater level.
 Sure you can find online articles and YouTube videos but being mentored by someone will have a huge impact on your success.